nadyab93/google-clone/README.md

 # Features

 - Google Logo: Displays the Google logo at the top of the page.
-- Search Bar: Features an input field for search queries.
+- Search Bar: Features an input field.
 - Search Buttons: Includes "Google Search" and "I'm Feeling Lucky" buttons.
 - Dark Mode: Toggle between light and dark themes.
 - Footer: Contains links to various Google pages and settings.